-Policy 3-23: Council shall, through the Land Use By-law, establish the Lakeshore Zone.
+Policy 4-27: Council shall, through the Land Use By-law, establish the Lakeshore Zone.
 This land use zone is intended to enable lakeside development with thoughtful development standards intended to protect the integrity of lakeside ecosystems.

-Policy 3-24: The Lakeshore Zone shall permit limited residential and accommodation uses, including, but not limited to, single dwellings and bed and breakfasts.
+Policy 4-28: The Lakeshore Zone shall permit limited residential uses, and a limited range of other uses typically found in the countryside.
+Complementary uses including, but not limited to, marinas, marine recreation providers, outdoor recreation, and convenience stores shall also be permitted.

-Policy 3-25: The Lakeshore Zone shall be applied on the zoning map of the Land Use By-law to Loch Lamond, Five Island Lake, and other lakes within the Municipality which are subject to development or those that have the potential for development.
+Policy 4-29: The Lakeshore Zone shall be applied on the zoning map of the Land Use By-law to Loch Lomond, Five Island Lake, and other lakes within the municipality which are subject to development or those that have the potential for development over the planning period due to their proximity to population centres or along significant travel routes.
+Council may, via amendment to the Land Use By-law, extend the zone to other lakes within the municipality that face development pressures.

-3.3 Hamlet Designation
+4.3 Hamlet Designation

-3.3.1 The Hamlet Designation and Permitted Zones
+4.3.1 The Hamlet Designation and Permitted Zones